 (red + yellow = orange; red + blue = purple—try them all!)

 This simple experiment shows what an acid can do.
 Vinegar (acid) reacts with the calcium carbonate of an egg shell and produces carbon dioxide gas.
 The egg will bubble and fizz when placed in the vinegar and will dissolve the shell leaving the egg intact - held in its membrane.

 Fill the glass jar ⅔ full with vinegar.
 Carefully place the egg into the vinegar.
 Cover the top of the glass with plastic wrap to reduce the smell and observe the chemical reaction.
 Leave the egg in the vinegar for at least 24 hours.
 The shell will dissolve, but the egg will remain intact.
 Remove the egg and to examine.
 It will have a rubbery texture and can bounce—gently.

 Carson Dellosa Helps Spark Exploration

 Carson Dellosa is ready to inspire scientific investigation in your classroom.
 Our Seasonal STEM Challenges Learning Cards offer hands-on science activities that are perfect for every season.
 Our collection of Science products will be a catalyst for exploration and will help students strengthen their understanding of science.
-Jumpstarters for Science provides short daily warm-ups that will pique students’ interest and promote scientific thinking.
-These tools spark hands-on exploration, inspire problem solving, and help to keep our growing young scientists engaged in learning.
+For example, our STEAM Kits provides children a closer look into various occupations.
+These kits spark hands-on exploration, inspire problem solving, and help to keep our growing young scientists engaged in learning.